Skip to main content

 Fluid Horizons: Navigating The Waters Of Innovation

-Scheduled for Wednesday, March 27, from 8:00 am to 4:00 pm at the Sky Ute Casino Resort in Ignacio, our comprehensive agenda includes panels on interstate and tribal matters, innovative solutions in agriculture, and community-level initiatives.
-This event provides a unique opportunity for networking and collaboration among water stakeholders, including members of water districts, tribal representatives, government, environmental advocates, recreation enthusiasts, and concerned citizens.
-Don’t miss this chance to engage with expert presenters and contribute to the conversation on water resource management in southwestern Colorado.
-Everyone with an interest in water is welcome to attend.
+Held on Wednesday, March 27, from 8:00 am to 4:00 pm at the Sky Ute Casino Resort in Ignacio, the seminar featured a comprehensive agenda.
+Panels covered interstate and tribal water issues, innovative agricultural solutions, and community-level water initiatives.
+The event provided a valuable opportunity for networking and collaboration among water stakeholders, including members of water districts, tribal representatives, government officials, environmental advocates, recreation enthusiasts, and concerned citizens.

 Click here to Open the PDF of our Seminar ProgramAgenda